We are off to my cousin Maggie’s wedding.

 Matilda has vanished.

-“You will have your work cut out with her in the future Roxy!” says Great Aunt Vera, shaking her head with disapproval at Matilda.
-I am worrying that her huge floral hat will fall off.
+“You will have your work cut out with her in the future Roxy,” says Great Aunt Vera, shaking her head with disapproval at Matilda, so much that I worry her huge floral hat will fall off.

 All I can do is nod and cast a worried look in Matilda’s direction.